Super-futures/undertow/README.md

 Each node breathes independently: the three visual layers (flow circle, market rect, sentiment glow) oscillate at their own rates and phases, so the field is never fully at rest.

+The three registers operate on distinct temporal logics.
+Flow updates continuously — physical reality doesn't pause.
+Market is stepwise: it holds completely until a meaningful revision occurs, then moves, then holds again.
+Felt runs on its own slower clock, accumulating pressure between updates and releasing in bursts.
+Calm states are genuinely still; disrupted states show more energy.
+Panama, structurally stable, barely moves.
+Hormuz, in acute crisis, is always close to the next shift.

 ## Current state (April 2026)

 **Hormuz** is near-total closure following the 2026 US-Israel strikes on Iran.
 Physical flow is approximately 6% of normal — around 1–2 million barrels per day moving via the IRGC toll route through Larak Island, compared to 20 million barrels per day in normal conditions.
 Market signal is extreme.
 Collective sentiment is rising but still lagging the physical reality significantly.
 The gap is wide.